marriott-library/MaRMAT-Beta/GUI-Documentation.md

   - get_selected_columns: Returns the list of selected columns.
   - get_selected_categories: Returns the list of selected categories.
   - toggle_columns and toggle_categories: Toggle all selections in the listboxes.
-  - Navigation Methods: Methods like back_to_main_frame, back_to_column_selection, and back_to_identifier_selection handle navigation between different frames.

 ### 10. Main Execution
   - if __name__ == "__main__": Initializes and starts the main Tkinter event loop.